-- Teacher created assessment for learning opportunities

-- Extended response tasks which allow students to write at length

-- Multiple choice assessments

-- Examination questions

-- Online assessments

-- Spelling tests

-- In class AfL as appropriate such as: use of mini whiteboards, traffic light cards, exit cards etc.
+- Teacher created assessment for learning opportunities - Extended response tasks which allow students to write at length - Multiple choice assessments assigned on kerboodle - Examination questions - Online assessments using exampro - Spelling tests - In class AfL as appropriate such as: use of mini whiteboards, traffic light cards, exit cards etc.

-Teachers arrange opportunities in lesson for students to present work and do individual and group projects.
-Practical work is completed in lesson and assessed by teachers.
+Teachers arrange opportunities in lessons for students to present work and do individual and group projects.
+Practical work is completed in lessons and assessed by teachers.